-6.1 Standard observation (OBS_Std)
+6.1 Standard observation sequence

-A standard observation with Gravity can be split in the several sub tasks:
+A standard observation with GRAVITY can be split in the several sub tasks:

-- 1. Configuration: Setup of the desired spectral resolution and polarization mode; - 2.
-VLTI acquisition: Slew telescopes to target position on sky, slew the delay-lines to the expected zero-OPD position, use the STS to send the field to Gravity; - 3.
-Acquire the MACAO, CIAO or STRAP guide star.
-As stated in VLT-I User Manual, the user has the possibility to use a guide star for the Coud systems, different from the target.
-Refer to this manual for the limitations of this option. - 4.
-Depending on the separation between the FT reference and the SC target, set-up the Gravity fiber coupler sub-system: rotate the field, position the beam or field splitter, move the fibers on the two sources; - 5.
+- 1. Configuration: Set-up of the desired spectral resolution and polarisation mode; - 2.
+VLTI acquisition: Slew telescopes to the target position on sky, slew the delay-lines to the expected zero-OPD position, use the STS to send the field to GRAVITY; - 3.
+Acquire the MACAO, CIAO or NAOMI guide star.
+As stated in the VLTI user manual, the user has the possibility to use a guide star for the Coudé systems, different from the target.
+Refer to that manual for the limitations of this option. - 4.
+Depending on the separation between the FT reference and the SC target, set-up the GRAVITY fibre coupler sub-system: rotate the field, position the beam or field splitter, move the fibres on the two sources; - 5.
 The operator may then check that the acquisition is correct using a finding chart; - 6.
-Optimize flux injection in the FT fiber and optionally in the SC fiber; - 7.
-Search for fringes and close the FT loop; - 8.
-Start recording data according to DIT, NDIT and NEXP. - 9.
-Optionally, move the SC fiber to a sky position (i.e. with no astrophysical source) and record flux to estimate the sky level.
+Optimise flux injection in the FT fibre and optionally in the SC fibre; - 7.
+Search for fringes and close the FT loop, centre the fringes on the science detector; - 8.
+Start recording data according to DIT, NDIT and number of object exposures. - 9.
+Move the object(s) off the SC and FT fibres (i.e. so that no light from an astrophysical source enters the fibres) and record flux to estimate the sky level.